More on Kirk Assassination - September 11th, Hour 3

 And my heart dropped.

-That that now that his kid who the oldest was just turning ten, is now not gonna have their father.
+At 10 years old, now that his kids, who the oldest was just turning 10, is now not going to have their father.

-And uh it just, you know, and that's what I think about.
+And it just, you know, and that's what I think about.

 That's what I think about on a day like today.

-And uh and there's a lot of families that think along those same ways because some people just went to work that day and didn't come home.
+And there's a lot of families that think along those same ways because some people just went to work that day and didn't come home.

-And we gotta honor them, and we can never forget.
+And we got to honor them and we can never forget.

-And and I think a lot of people, small certainly on this day, do not forget.
+And I think a lot of people, most certainly on this day, do not forget.

-But we try to make sure people don't forget ever.
+But we're trying to make sure people don't forget ever.

-You know, when we were together, we w we went over all of the different programs you have in the line of duty programs, providing mortgage-free homes to our nation's catastrophically injured vets and first responders, your smart home program, you know, build uh you build them and specially adapt them,
+You know, when we were together, we went over all of the different programs you have in the line of duty programs, providing mortgage-free homes to our nation's catastrophically injured vets and first responders, your smart home program.

-Um and and you have educational efforts too, so the country never forgets K through twelve, a full curriculum program.
+And you have educational efforts, too, so the country never forgets K through 12, a full curriculum program.

-You have a uh a big mobile tractor trailer with nine eleven artifacts that you bring, you know, all you that you move all around the country and and people tell real life stories.
+You have a big mobile tractor trailer with 9-11 artifacts that you bring, you know, that you move all around the country and people tell real life stories.

-Thank God for you and and the foundation and what you're doing.
+Thank God for you and the foundation and what you're doing.

 You told me that is the magic of the program.

-You do have big donors, you have corporate sponsors, but the the eleven dollars a month commitment makes it happen.
+You have corporate sponsors, but the $11 a month commitment makes it happen.

-It is, Sean, and I don't talk about money on on 9-11, but you did, and I thank you for that.
+And I don't talk about money on 9-11, but you did, and I thank you for that.

-You know, Massapeak with last year, a little over a year ago, Jonathan Diller, police officer, get shot and killed, right?
+You know, Massa Pequa last year, a little over a year ago, Jonathan Diller, police officer, get shot and killed, right?

-And we Tonleton Towers, a couple days later, I call up his widow, Stephanie.
+And we tunneled the towers a couple of days later, I call up his widow, Stephanie.

-And I and I say, Stephanie, this is Frank Silver, Tunnel the Towers.
+And I say, Stephanie, this is Frank Siller, tunneled with hours.

-President Wenton, the President of the United States, President Trump was at her at her at her wake.
+President Wenton, the President of the United States, President Trump, was at her, at her wake.

-And um, I said, Stephanie, we're gonna pay off your mortgage.
+And I said, Stephanie, we're going to pay off your mortgage.

-We are gonna pay off your mortgage so you could stay in the house with that you and Jonathan had bought and that you had your dreams and that you're that your son Ryan, uh, you know, could grow up in a place with some safety and roof over their head and and comfort.
+We are going to pay off your mortgage so you could stay in the house that you and Jonathan had bought and that you had your dreams and that your son, Ryan, could grow up in a place with some safety and a roof over their head and comfort.

 And she got very emotional, and I got emotional with her.

-And then and then at the Patriot Awards, you give this award to Stephen Siller, my brother's award.
+And then at the Patriot Awards, you give this award, Stephen Siller, my brother's award.

-You give it out, you know, from from the Silver Foundation, from the Steph, you know, from through through uh Fox to Stephanie Diller, handed to by my my brother's son, Stephen Siller Jr., who was the same age as Ryan, as Stephanie's son, nine months old on 9-11.
+You give it out from the Silla Foundation, from the Stephanie, Through Fox to Stephanie Dillard, handed to by my brother's son, Stephen Siller Jr., who was the same age as Ryan, as Stephanie's son, nine months old.

 That's the answer.